MicrochipTech/unicens-linux-daemon/cfg/README.md

 **Attribute**

-An _attribute_ is a construct consisting of a name–value pair that exists within a start-tag or empty-element tag.
+An _attribute_ is a construct consisting of a nameâ€“value pair that exists within a start-tag or empty-element tag.

 An example is `<img src="madonna.jpg" alt="Madonna" />`, where the names of the attributes are "src" and "alt", and their values are "madonna.jpg" and "Madonna" respectively.